Novant8/priv-accept-topics/README.md

 Each folder contains a README file that provides additional information.
 All tools are also pre-packaged into independent Docker containers.

 Additionally, we provide the following files:
-* `analyze-topics-complete.sh` is a script that automates the entire measurement campaign.
+* `analyze-ps-complete.sh` is a script that automates the entire measurement campaign.
-* `analyze-topics-single.sh` is a script that automates the analysis of a single website.
+* `analyze-ps-single.sh` is a script that automates the analysis of a single website.

 ## Performing the complete measurements

-The `analyze-topics-complete.sh` script performs the entire measurement campaign from a single machine.
+The `analyze-ps-complete.sh` script performs the entire measurement campaign from a single machine.
 Since the script is mostly based on [GNU Parallel](https://www.gnu.org/software/parallel/), the script can be easily modified to support running the same commands on multiple machines, if needed.
 The tools used are the same present in this repository.
 The steps taken by the script and its outputs can be summarised in the following diagram:
 ```mermaid
 flowchart TD
     PrivAccept("<b><i>Priv-Accept</i></b>") -- accept --> PAOutputAccept["**{...}** output_accept.json"]